dyozie/pivotal-hd-docs/content/getting-started/hawq/pxf-hbase-external-tables.md

  26178                           |   66836.4 |  4010.184
 (10 rows)
 ```
 This completes the exercises on pxf tables with data in HBase.
 We created the HBase tables, used importtsv to import data from hdfs into HBase.
-Finally we created pxf tables pointing to these HBase tables.